eISSN : 2034-8517

 Childhood and adolescence in the light of developmental psychology, socialization theory and modernization theory

 At the end of the 1990s, during a job interview, a colleague of mine told the anthropologists who were interviewing her that she had become interested in the practice of child fosterage as a research topic.
 One of the interviewers reacted by asking the following question: “Do you seriously want to bother with such kids’ stuff?”.
 I have often thought about this story and asked myself whether this was just the personal opinion of an anthropologist who considered other research topics more important, or whether his reaction was symptomatic of the value attached to anthropological research on childhood and adolescence in German-speaking1 countries.
-In this article I describe some of the central themes and developments in anthropological research on childhood and adolescence in German anthropology2.
-In this article I describe some of the central themes and developments in anthropological research on childhood and adolescence in German-speaking Europe.
+In this article I describe some of the central themes and developments in anthropological research on childhood and adolescence in German-speaking Europe2.
 How and where can research fields be localized within the sphere of academic research and teaching?
 What central developments can be identified in respect of questions asked, theoretical orientations and methods used?
 How does anthropological research on childhood and adolescence in German-speaking Europe relate to research on childhood in neighbouring social science disciplines?
 In attempting to answer these questions, I have set certain restrictions and narrowed my focus to particular areas.
 Firstly, I consider only anthropological contributions to research on childhood and adolescence.
 I did not take into account the contributions by scholars of Volkskunde (European ethnography) or related disciplines, as well as any existing studies of childhood by ethnographers in the German Democratic Republic (GDR) because I am not familiar with this corpus of literature and also because this would go beyond the scope of this article.
 Secondly, I focus on anthropological publications in German.
 Of course, German-speaking anthropologists also publish in other languages, and some even habitually do so.
 However, in order to give those readers who do not understand German some idea of work that has been published in this language, only this is discussed in detail (some references to studies published in English are indicated by giving the year of publication in italics).
 I chiefly consider anthropological studies that are based on substantial periods of fieldwork.
 In addition, I also discuss some important studies based on secondary sources.
 In view of the fact that this subject area has become very broad, I lay no claim to completeness.
 I will attempt only to outline important thematic aspects.

 The constitution and development of childhood and adolescence as a research topic in German departments of anthropology can be described as a curve that has slowly risen since the establishment of anthropology as a university discipline.
 With regard to the number of publications in this field, there has been a marked increase in recent decades, especially since the 1990s.
 The aim of my contribution is to show the changes in the research objects, aims, theoretical orientations and methodological approaches in German speaking anthropological research on childhood and adolescence.
 In accordance with the spirit of the times, there has been a shift towards actor-oriented analyses and approaches inspired by action-theory, as well as towards viewing childhood and adolescence as cultural constructs also in these countries.
 These new approaches to studying childhood and adolescence have usefully complemented existing approaches based on individual theory, learning theory or socialization theory.
 However, I will argue that anthropological research on childhood and adolescence still has no firm institutional base in German-speaking Europe.